What equipment or software do I need to play in Decentraland?

+Yes.
 You will be able to control how certain content on your parcel is served to other users within the Decentraland platform.
-For example, you could make 3D models, images, video, or sound content only visible to a user in Decentraland after they have submitted a payment or fulfilled some other requirement.
+For example, you could make 3D models, images, video, or sound content only visible to a player in Decentraland after they have submitted a payment or fulfilled some other requirement.

 However, remember that by uploading content to the content servers you are essentially making it publicly available since the content servers are a distributed file system.
 While we intend to make it possible to limit how that content is served to players through a Decentraland client, the content itself will always remain discoverable on the content servers.